xmengkinaxis/CPP/System Design Interview Checklist.md

     - DRY promotes maintainability and reduces the risk of inconsistencies.

 12. **Separation of Concerns (SoC)**:
-    - Divide a system into distinct sections that address different aspects (e.g., user interface, data storage, business logic).
+    - Divide a system into distinct sections that address different aspects (e.g., user interface, business logic, data storage).
     - Separation improves modularity and allows independent development of components.

 13. **Scalability**: